 If you like to think you are a child of the planet and green living is your raison d’être then take a look at the list below.
 We reckon that if you answer yes to more than two, you’re not quite as green as you thought you were.

 You have inefficient heating.
-Technology has come a long way in the last ten to fifteen years and today’s boilers and heating systems are a lot more energy efficient.
+Technology has come a long way in the last ten to fifteen years and today’s boilers and heating systems are a lot more energy-efficient.
 If you are hanging onto old technology to get the most out of it, you could be doing more harm to the environment than you think.
 You could also be adding to your bills and paying way more than you should to the big utility companies.

 You concreted over your garden to make it look neater.
 Okay, so you were never a sucker for the outdoor world but that doesn’t mean you have to make your garden look like a car park.
 Providing a space for local wildlife, including birds, promotes a healthier environment and gives important insects like bees a place to thrive.

 You drive when you should walk/cycle.
 How often have you had a trip of half a mile or so and jumped into the car to save time?
 Could you walk or cycle to work instead of guzzling gas?
 A few simple changes to how we get around can make a big difference but many of us just don’t think about it.
-Not only is getting to your destination under your own steam healthier, it can help save on gas and keep the planet healthy too!
+Not only is getting to your destination under your own steam healthier, but it can also help save on gas and keep the planet healthy too!

 You like to light up the front of your house at Christmas and Thanks Giving.
-We don’t have to say much on this.
+We don’t have to say much about this.
 A picture will suffice.
 Yes, it looks nice.
 But if you want to boost your green living credentials it’s a big no-no.

-You buy plastic packaged food.
+You buy plastic-packaged food.
 Plastic wrapping around food is not a green living favorite.
 We can’t avoid it all the time but buying loose vegetables and unpacked food can make a difference.
 The same can be said for water bottles – keep the one you bought the other day and fill it from the tap.

 You don’t recycle leftovers.
 Once you’ve eaten that microwave meal, you throw the packaging in the bin and forget about it.
 Most of us are keen to make sure that things like this go straight to recycling but there are still a few of us who sneak it out with the rest of the garbage.

 You leave lights on when they aren’t needed.
 Leaving lights on in the house or office when they are not being used is something we all do.
 You’d be surprised how much of your electricity bill you can save by simply switching off.
 If you are forgetful then try installing timer switches that turn off after a while.
-If you have the money invest in motion sensitive technology that knows when a room is occupied.
+If you have the money invest in motion-sensitive technology that knows when a room is occupied.

 You have to buy the latest gadget.
 Do you know how much energy goes into making smartphones, tablets, cars, or even your mp3 player?
 We have become attuned to wanting the latest gadget when it does nothing to enhance our life experience at all.
 If your current iPhone still works and does all you need it to do, then why change it?
 We’re not talking about investing in new technology here, which can be a good thing, we’re talking about updating when you don’t have to.

-You’re idea of saving the environment is to send a Tweet.
+Your idea of saving the environment is to send a Tweet.
 Go on a social platform like Twitter or Facebook and there’s always a campaign to save the planet.
-They’re highly popular – after all it’s pretty easy to retweet something, even if you don’t really plan on changing your own lifestyle.
+They’re highly popular – after all, it’s pretty easy to retweet something, even if you don’t really plan on changing your own lifestyle.
 Rather than assuaging your conscience with a tweet, try doing something more tangible like planting a tree.